-- (1) The amounts included in this column are the dollar amounts representing the full grant date fair value of each stock option award or restricted stock unit award calculated in accordance with FASB ASC Topic 718 and do not represent the actual value that may be recognized by the directors upon option exercise or payment of restricted stock units.
-For information on the valuation assumptions used in calculating these amounts, see Note 8 to our audited financial statements included in this Annual Report on Form 10-K. - (2) As of December 31, 2019, the number of shares underlying options held by each non-employee director was as follows: 60,000 shares for Ms. Dillione; 27,500 shares for Dr. Dunton; 41,000 shares for Mr. Kaplan; 38,000 shares for Dr. Khan; and 38,000 shares for Mr. Lefkowitz. - (3) As of December 31, 2019, the number of restricted stock units held by each non-employee director was as follows: 292 shares for Ms. Dillione; 730 shares for Dr. Dunton; 709 shares for Mr. Kaplan; 259 shares for Dr. Khan; and 500 shares for Mr. Lefkowitz. - (4) Includes fees of \$36,500 for Ms. Dillione that were deferred.
-See "Director Compensation Plan" below for a description of the deferral plan pursuant to which the deferrals were made.
+(1) The amounts included in this column are the dollar amounts representing the full grant date fair value of each stock option award or restricted stock unit award calculated in accordance with FASB ASC Topic 718 and do not represent the actual value that may be recognized by the directors upon option exercise or payment of restricted stock units.
+For information on the valuation assumptions used in calculating these amounts, see Note 8 to our audited financial statements included in this Annual Report on Form 10-K.

+- (3) Mr. Costa became a director on September 15, 2020. - (4) Includes fees of \$62,250 for Ms. Dillione that were deferred.
+See "Director Compensation Plan" below for a description of the deferral plan pursuant to which the deferrals were made. - (5) Mr. Duncan became a director on November 2, 2020. - (6) Dr. Khan resigned as a director on October 30, 2020 and unvested stock options as of his resignation date with respect to 5,000 shares were forfeited.